 Survey of various analytical and methodological tools of the social sciences.
 Special emphasis on traditionalism/revisionism, realism/liberalism, and interpretive schemas from other social science disciplines including psychology, sociology, and anthropology.
 Cross-credited with POS 3303.
 Only three hours credit will be awarded for HIS 3303 or POS 3303.
 Fall.
+Three semester hours

-HISTORY 3310, COLONIAL AMERICA AND THE AMERICAN REVOLUTION, 1607-1783.
+HISTORY 3310.
+COLONIAL AMERICA AND THE AMERICAN REVOLUTION, 1607-1783.

 Examination of the cultural, economic, and political foundations of the United States from the founding of the colonies through the winning of the Revolutionary War.
 Fall, even years.
+Prerequisite: HIS 1310.